Introducing the Dyop®

 How Acuity is Measured

-The properties of visual clarity (acuity) are the SIZE OF THE IMAGE being observed, the VIEWING DISTANCE to that image, and the ability of the visual system to PROCESS THAT IMAGE as clearly as possible (Resolution Acuity).
-As a Dyop® spinning ring gets smaller, the (equally sized) gaps and segments become so small that it becomes impossible for the eye to detect the direction of spin of the Dyop ring rotation.
+The properties of visual clarity (acuity) are the SIZE (area) OF THE IMAGE being observed, the VIEWING DISTANCE to that image, and the ability of the visual system to PROCESS THAT IMAGE as clearly as possible (Resolution Acuity).
+As a Dyop® spinning ring gets smaller, the (equally sized) gaps and segments become so small that it becomes impossible (sub-acuity) for the eye to detect the spin direction of the Dyop ring rotation.

-The Dyop acuity endpoint is the smallest Dyop diameter where the direction of rotation of the Dyop spinning ring can still be detected.
-It serves as a precise indicator of visual clarity and vision correction.
-A Dyop test can measure vision without the need for patient literacy, measure vision in infants as young as 14 months of age, and let doctors precisely measure vision in color enabling potential diagnostics for symptoms of dyslexia and glaucoma
+The Dyop acuity endpoint is the smallest Dyop diameter where the direction of rotation of the spinning ring can still be detected.
+It serves as a precise, physiological indicator of visual clarity and vision correction.
+A Dyop test can measure vision without the need for patient literacy, measure vision in infants as young as 14 months of age, and let doctors precisely measure vision in color enabling potential diagnostics for symptoms of dyslexia and glaucoma.

 A close up of a chartDescription automatically generated